Security-Onion-Solutions/securityonion-docs/soup.rst

 soup
 ====

-When we release a new version of Security Onion, we update :ref:`release-notes` and publish a blog post to https://blog.securityonion.net.
+When we release a new version of Security Onion, we update the :ref:`release-notes` section and publish a blog post to https://blog.securityonion.net.
 You'll want to review these for any relevant information about the individual updates.

 Once you're ready to install an update, use the ``soup`` command: